By Rob Sivulka

 I want you to pay particular attention to what I am saying.
 Jesus said that the Father wrought precisely in the same way as His Father had done before Him.
 As the Father had done before?
 He laid down His life, and took it up the same as His Father had done before.

-At this point, another counter-intuitive card must be played; it’s one that claims that these biblical passages, in reality, refer to there being no other Godhead for us.
+At this point, another counter-intuitive card must be played; it’s one that claims that these biblical passages actually refer to there being no other Godhead for us.
 That means that there is no other team of gods who act as one god for us.
-According to Apostle Bruce R. McConkie on page 319 of his book Mormon Doctrine, “this is the “supreme presidency of the universe,” and for us or our world or set of worlds is made up of “three personages” who are “separate and distinct from each of the others, yet they are ‘one God’. . . meaning that they are united as one in the attributes of perfection.”
+According to Apostle Bruce R. McConkie in his book Mormon Doctrine, this is the “supreme presidency of the universe,” and for us or our world or set of worlds is made up of “three personages” who are “separate and distinct from each of the others, yet they are ‘one God’. . . meaning that they are united as one in the attributes of perfection” (319).
 The result is that the term “God” turns out to be something we never thought of before.
-The personal individual term is replaced by a functional team of separate individuals term.
+The personal individual term is replaced by one conveying a functional team of separate individuals.

-The biblical, monotheistic passages never claim this, and this is what makes these Mormon claims counter-intuitive.
-If the LDS position were correct, there would be an expectation that the biblical evidence would somewhere state what Smith clearly taught about separate Gods or Creators.
-However, everything argues against that in speaking of a personal creator who knows of no other god besides Himself (Isaiah 44:8).
+The biblical, monotheistic passages never claim this.
+If the LDS position were correct, we would expect that the biblical evidence would somewhere state what Smith clearly taught about separate Gods or Creators.
+However, everything argues against that.
+The personal Creator knows no other god besides Himself (Isaiah 44:8).

-The basic problem for Latter-day Saints is that both these options assume that (1) there is currently a restored gospel originally taught by Christ and His apostles, and that (2) the original knowledge vanished after their deaths.
-In this line of thinking, the early Church Fathers must have uniformly gone against their mentors’ (the apostles) teachings in order to take away these “plain and precious truths.”
+The basic problem for Mormons is that they assume there is currently a restored gospel originally taught by Christ and His apostles and that the original knowledge vanished after their deaths.
+In this line of thinking, Mormons assume the early Church Fathers must have uniformly gone against their mentors’ (the apostles’) teachings to take away these “plain and precious truths.”

 It is clearly possible to think of a God greater than the LDS version of God who is nothing more than an exalted man.
-However, a greater God is one who never had to be exalted, who never had to bow down or learn from someone else, and who rules over all “gods.”
-As a matter of fact, He literally rules over everything outside His own being.
+A greater God is one who never had to be exalted to godhood, who never had to bow down or learn from someone else, and who rules over all “gods.”
+In fact, He literally rules over everything outside His own being.

 Lies are not becoming of a true prophet of God.
 In fact, the Bible says that a false prophet will be known by his lies (cf. Deuteronomy 13:1-5, 18:21-22; Matthew 7:15-20).
 Joseph lied about his monogamy to perpetuate a perverted lifestyle.
 He lied about the Book of Abraham in claiming that God hath spoken when He had not.
-Finally, he lied about God’s character.
+Finally, Joseph lied about God’s character.
 These seem to be the type of lies that should rule Joseph Smith out from being considered a trustworthy individual, let alone a prophet of God.
-Because he lied, nobody should follow His ways or accept His teachings as true.
+Because Joseph lied, nobody should follow his ways or accept his teachings as true.

 Rob Sivulka (West Jordan, UT) is president of Courageous Christians United based in West Jordan, Utah.
 He holds four degrees in biblical and theological studies, philosophy, and philosophy of religion and ethics from Biola University, Talbot School of Theology, and San Diego State University.
 He has also studied at the University of Oxford, the University of Strasbourg, and the University of Utah.